 What if the dog owner doesn’t have any money?
-Unfortunately, there are many dog bite cases where liability could easily be proven but that are not worth pursuing because the dog owner is indigent.
-If a homeless person’s Pit Bull attacked you, it is unlikely that you will be able to collect, even if you win.
+Unfortunately, there are many dog bite cases where liability could easily be proven but are not worth pursuing because the dog owner is indigent.
+If a homeless person’s pit bull attacked you, it is unlikely that you will be able to collect, even if you win.
 Some counties have a victim’s assistance fund, if the district attorney’s office accepts your case for criminal prosecution.

 What types of dog bite cases are worth pursuing?
 Hopefully, you were bitten by a dog whose owner has assets, such as a home.
 Many homeowners have insurance policies that cover dog bites.
 Some renters also have policies that cover dog bites.
 Many dog owners are happy to let their insurance company handle the situation if their dog bites someone.

 What is my claim worth?
 Each case is individually evaluated.
 I use the following factors and possibly other factors to determine the value of your case: